StrixROX/NodeJS-Load-Balancer/README.md

 # NodeJS Load Balancer

-A load balancer made using Node.js and its `http` module.
+A load balancer made using `NodeJS`, `TypeScript` and `http` module.
 The load balancer operates in the Application Layer according to OSI model.

 ## Getting Started

-### Clone The Repository
+### Clone the Repository

 You can clone this repository on your local machine using the following bash command.